imwhiteandswaggy/guitar-AI/README.md

 ## How it works (the short version)

 I trained a YOLO model on a bunch of labeled guitar images to detect the neck, frets, and nut.
-Strings are trickier—pure ML was too noisy—so I use a geometric model (tapered spacing, wider at the nut) and refine it with edge detection and fret intersections.
+Strings are trickier, pure ML was too noisy, so I use a geometric model (tapered spacing, wider at the nut) and refine it with edge detection and fret intersections.
 Hand tracking is MediaPipe.
 Audio is librosa for pitch detection.
 Everything runs in a Flask app that streams the video with overlays to your browser.

 ## Project structure